Mexico Travel Guide › Best Baja Wineries

 How to visit Valle de Guadalupe

-The most convenient way to visit Valle de Guadalupe is with your own vehicle (assuming you have a designated driver).
+The most convenient way to visit Valle de Guadalupe is with a vehicle (assuming there is a designated driver).
 Plenty of Americans and Canadians take their own cars, crossing the border in Tijuana or Tecate.
 From Ensenada, Hwy-3 (dubbed “La Ruta del Vino”) cuts inland into the valley; most of the wineries are located on dirt roads that branch off this highway (and most are well signposted).
 It’s also possible to rent a car in Tijuana or Ensenada (taking a rental car across the US border can be complicated/expensive).

-In addition, a service dubbed “uberVALLE” offers day-long, round-trip Uber rides to the Valle de Guadalupe from Ensenada – just select “valleX” in the Uber app (the driver will wait at the various vineyards for you).
+In addition, a service dubbed “uberVALLE” offers day-long, round-trip Uber rides to the Valle de Guadalupe from Ensenada – just select “valleX” in the Uber app (the driver will wait at the various vineyards).

 Guided tours in Valle de Guadalupe